khamitov-aleksandr/btngame/README.md

 # Stroop Effect Game

-Vanilia Javascript
+Vanilia JavaScript
-HTML and CSS without any library such as Bootstrap
+HTML and CSS without any library such as Bootstrap and e.t.c.